maegwyn/myDemoApp/README.md

 /**
-This program compares a list of strings(At the first form) with a given string(At the second form).
+This program compares a list of strings(At the first form.
+Will be read line by line) with a given string(At the second form).
 User also gives a number at the third form(Must be >= 0).
 Program checks if the given word found in the given string list as much as given number.
 **/